anjo0803/schrankenwaerter/README.md

 ### Using the script
 To use the Schrankenwaerter script in your railroad system, simply copy the file contents of `schrankenwaerter.lua` to your system's lua script.
+Please also add a call to the `SW.main()` function into your `EEPMain()` function in order to enable functionality of the `SW.wait` command.

 For easy identification of the Schrankenwaerter script later on, its entirety is contained between the two comment blocks "SCHRANKENWAERTER START" and "SCHRANKENWAERTER ENDE".

 ### Crossing setup